SchlossLab/severe-CDI/paper/paper-gfm.md

 full datasets.
 Random forest models were trained on 100 splits of the datasets into training and test sets, and performance was evaluated on the held-out test set using the area under the receiver-operator characteristic curve (AUROC).
-Since the severity classes were highly imbalanced with different proportions of severe samples between definitions, we also calculated the balanced precision and the area under the balanced precision-recall curve (AUBPRC) as first proposed by (22) to describe the precision that would be expected if the outcome classes were balanced.
+Since the severity outcomes were highly imbalanced with different proportions of severe samples between definitions, we also calculated the balanced precision and the area under the balanced precision-recall curve (AUBPRC) as first proposed by (22) to describe the precision that would be expected if the outcomes were balanced.

 After training on the full datasets, the performance as measured by the AUROCs of the training set cross-validation folds were similar to those